Last updated on

 However, most cabinets can be painted, which is great news if you’re tired of the natural wood look.
 Give cheap pine cabinetry a facelift with a fresh coat of paint or stain.
 Remove doors and hardware first.
 Fill any holes in wood cabinetry with a wood filler before priming and painting.
 Use a shellac-based primer and an enamel-based kitchen paint.
 Plan to spend several weekends painting your cabinets, since it can take a long time for multiple coats of paint to dry.

 Adding new fixtures can also improve your kitchen’s look and function.
 Maybe you’re ready to replace your simple kitchen faucet with one that offers more functionality.
 Maybe your fixtures are reaching the end of their natural life.
-It’s easy enough to replace your kitchen faucet yourself, or you can hire a faucet repair service in Atlanta, or wherever you live, to come and make the change for you.
+It’s easy enough to replace your kitchen faucet yourself.

 A new backsplash can add color and life to a dingy kitchen, and it makes it that much easier to wipe off the wall behind your sink and food prep areas.
 A tile backsplash with subway or mosaic tiles is a fairly DIY-friendly project, and copper sheet backsplashes are also easy to install.